Contact

 Land surveying

 In land surveying, parcels of land allow precise demarcation of properties.
 This is essential for spatial planning.
-Surveying provides important data that documents the use of the land, whether residential, commercial or industrial.
+Surveying provides important data that documents the use of the land, i.e. residential, commercial or industrial.
 This precise information is crucial for the planning and implementation of construction projects.

 Land register